syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% endhighlight %}

-## Which units does Essential DocIO uses for measurement properties such as size, margins, etc, In a Word document?
+## Which units does Essential DocIO uses for measurement properties such as size, margins, etc, in a Word document?

 Essential DocIO library uses Points for measurement properties in a Word document.

 ##  Could not find Syncfusion.OfficeChartToImageConverter assembly in .Net 3.5 framework, does it mean there is no support for chart conversion in this framework?

-Yes, OfficeChartToImageConverter assembly is not supported in .Net 3.5 framework and it is available from .Net 4.0 framework.
+Yes, OfficeChartToImageConverter assembly is not supported in .Net 3.5 framework and it is available in .Net 4.0 framework.

 ## Can the chart data be refreshed?

 Yes, Essential DocIO supports refreshing the chart data.
-For more details please see, [Working with charts](http://www.google.com/# "")
+For more details, refer [Working with charts](http://www.google.com/# "")

 ## Is it possible to convert 3D charts to PDF or image?